 She has had stories and articles published in Good Weekend, Meanjin, the Monthly, Age, The Best Australian Stories 2007 and Etchings.

 In 2008, Alice was the Asialink writer-in-residence at Peking University, and in 2009, the Australian representative at the Iowa International Writing Program.
 In 2011, Alice was the Australian representative to the US Department of State ‘Fall and Recovery’ writers’ tour of disaster and conflict sites of America.
 She has also given guest lectures at Brown University, Vassar College, Peking University, the University of Bologna, the University of Milano and the University of Pisa.

-Alice has worked extensively with both primary and secondary school students through Booked Out, and is currently the writer in residence at Janet Clarke Hall, the University of Melbourne.
+Alice has worked extensively with both primary and secondary school students through Booked Out, and is currently the writer ambassador for Room to Read and on the board of 100 Story Building.
 She has a deep passion and empathy for youth issues, and believes in the power of good humour (and not-so-good puns) to help surmount adversity.

 A qualified legal practitioner, she currently works in the area of minimum wages part time.
 The rest of her time she devotes to writing and school visits.